Hakata Gion Yamakasa

 The idea of yamakasa has roots that can be traced back 750 years, when Shoichi Kokushi, a Shinto Buddhist priest, lived in a town that was faced with a deadly epidemic.
 In order to remedy this problem, he chose to be carried through the streets on a float while sprinkling holy water on residents.

-Running through five kilometres of Fukuoka City, each of the seven teams representing the seven districts are pitted against each other in an intense race watched by crowds from all over.
-The floats that you see the teams carrying are known as kakiyama floats – they stand 5 metres tall and weigh a ton.
+Running through five kilometers of Fukuoka City, each of the seven teams representing the seven districts are pitted against each other in an intense race watched by crowds from all over.
+The floats that you see the teams carrying are known as kakiyama floats – they stand 5 meters tall and weigh a ton.
 Since they don’t have wheels, water is splashed in front of the participants as they run as a way of reducing the friction between the road and the undersurface of the float.

 The other type of float you’ll see is known as the kazariyama float.
 Over 10 meters tall and weighing more than two tons, these floats remain stationary and are intended to be for viewing only.